-- 7. Pursuant to the Companies Ordinance, a poll may be demanded at a general meeting on any resolution other than the election of the chairman of the meeting or the adjournment of the meeting by: - (a) at least five Shareholders present in person or by proxy having the right to vote at the meeting; or - (b) a Shareholder or Shareholders present in person or by proxy representing at least 5% of the total voting rights of all the Shareholders having the right to vote at the meeting; or - (c) a Shareholder or Shareholders present in person or by proxy holding shares conferring a right to vote at the meeting, being shares on which an aggregate sum has been paid up equal to at least 5% of the total sum paid up on all the shares conferring the right; or - (d) the chairman of the meeting. - 8.
-Since 2004, the Chairman has demanded a poll on each of the resolutions submitted for determination at General Meetings of Shareholders.
-The Chairman will continue to demand a poll on each of the questions submitted, except those for procedural or administrative matters as exempted from the Listing Rules (i.e. they are not on the agenda of the general meeting or in any supplementary circular to members; or which relate to the Chairman's duties to maintain the orderly conduct of the meeting and/or allow the business of the meeting to be properly and effectively dealt with, whilst allowing all Shareholders a reasonable opportunity to express their views) for determination at General Meetings. - 9.
+- 7. Pursuant to the Companies Ordinance, a resolution put to the vote at a general meeting shall be decided by way of a poll.
+Where Chairman of the meeting allows a resolution which relates to a purely procedural or administrative matter to be voted on by a show of hands, a poll may be demanded (before or upon the declaration of the result of the show of hands) by: - (a) at least five Shareholders present in person or by proxy having the right to vote at the meeting; - (b) a Shareholder or Shareholders present in person or by proxy representing at least 5% of the total voting rights of all the Shareholders having the right to vote at the meeting; or - (c) a Shareholder or Shareholders present in person or by proxy holding shares conferring a right to vote at the meeting, being shares on which an aggregate sum has been paid up equal to at least 5% of the total sum paid up on all the shares conferring the right. - 8.
 CLP has the following procedures for Shareholders to vote by poll: - (a) All resolutions put to Shareholders in General Meeting are voted on by a poll called by the Chairman at the beginning of the meeting.
-The circulars and notices of that General Meeting express the Chairman's intention to call for voting by poll. - (b) The Chairman or the Company Secretary explains the procedures for voting by poll to Shareholders and answers any questions from Shareholders before a poll is required to be conducted at the meeting. - (c) The Company ensures votes cast are properly counted and recorded.
-Independent scrutineers are appointed to count the number of votes cast at a General Meeting. - (d) Poll results are announced in accordance with the Listing Rules on the same day and also published on CLP's and the Stock Exchange's websites not later than the business day following the General Meeting, as well as in the minutes of the General Meeting which is published on CLP's website as soon as practicable following the General Meeting.
+The circulars and notices of that General Meeting express the Chairman's intention to call for voting by poll. - (b) The Chairman or the Company Secretary explains the procedures for voting by poll to Shareholders CP F.2.3 and answers any questions from Shareholders before a poll is required to be conducted at the meeting. - (c) The Company ensures votes cast are properly counted and recorded.
+Independent scrutineers are appointed to count the number of votes cast at a General Meeting. - (d) Poll results are announced in accordance with the Listing Rules on the same day and also published on CLP's and the Stock Exchange's websites not later than the business day following the General Meeting.